wehlutyk/thesis/content/3-4-gistr-results.md

 \end{figure}

 In order to render the results more comparable to the previous chapter, in this subsection we also filter out stopwords in all the utterances.
-@Fig:gistr-suscept-pos shows POS susceptibilities for being the target or the new word of an operation.
+@Fig:gistr-suscept-pos shows the behaviour for grammatical categories, plotting *Part-of-Speech* (POS) susceptibilities for being the target or the new word of an operation.
 The two measures are very close to each other, and similarly to the online case there is little to no effect of the main categories on susceptibility: adjectives are involved at random, nouns appear slightly less than at random, and verbs slightly more.
 Verbs, nouns and proper nouns are all irrelevant for targeting, but adverbs are targeted very slightly above random.